open-source-tabletop/respawn/respawn.md

 #### Objectives

-- Each team scores 5 Victory Point for each Control Point they have secured at the end of each round.
+- Each team scores 2 Victory Point for each Control Point they have secured at the end of each round.
 - Each team scores 1 Victory Points each time they secure a Control Point that was previously controlled by the other player.
 - Each team scores 1 Victory Point each time they kill an enemy character.

-The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.
+The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points when the game ends.

 -----